Joan McCracken: Broadway and television

 She subsequently starred in Billion Dollar Baby, which opened on Broadway in December 1945, winning positive reviews for her performance.
 Her starring role in the play failed to further her career, for the show received only lukewarm reviews.
 After Billion Dollar Baby, she was hired by Metro-Goldwyn-Mayer to appear in the 1947 college musical Good News, starring June Allyson and Peter Lawford.
 She received good reviews playing the vivacious Babe Doolittle.
 Her song-and-dance number, "Pass That Peace Pipe", was a standout, but MGM did not renew her contract and her movie career never took off.
 Reviewing Good News for The Nation, critic and novelist James Agee wrote that McCracken "makes me think of a libidinous peanut."

 In her study of the Hollywood studios' star-making process, The Star Machine, film historian Jeanine Basinger compared Debbie Reynolds with McCracken.
-Basinger noted a contrast between the two actresses, noting that unlike Reynolds, who was groomed for stardom by MGM and was a show business novice, McCracken was "faux-fresh", a Broadway veteran who lacked "close-up appeal" and delivered her lines in the hard-edged, Broadway style, "reaching for that little old lady in the balcony."
+Basinger noted a contrast between the two actresses, noting that unlike Reynolds, who was groomed for stardom by MGM and was a show-business novice, McCracken was "faux-fresh", a Broadway veteran who lacked "close-up appeal" and delivered her lines in the hard-edged, Broadway style, "reaching for that little old lady in the balcony."

 McCracken had limited range as a singer, which prevented her from getting some Broadway parts.
 Shirley MacLaine described her as a "small, yet powerful woman with a foghorn voice."
-She long yearned to become a serious actress, and in 1947 she began studying acting with Bobby Lewis, Group Theatre alumnus, who would soon co-found the Actors Studio with Elia Kazan and Cheryl Crawford.
-That fall, at Lewis' invitation, McCracken became one of the Studio's charter members.
+She long yearned to become a serious actress, and in 1947, she began studying acting with Bobby Lewis, Group Theatre alumnus, who would soon co-found the Actors Studio with Elia Kazan and Cheryl Crawford.
+That fall, at Lewis' invitation, McCracken became one of the studio's charter members.

-The turning point in her acting career came in December 1947, when she appeared as Galileo's daughter Virginia in the New York production of Bertolt Brecht's play Galileo, starring Charles Laughton in the title role and directed by Joseph Losey.
+The turning point in her acting career came in December 1947, when she appeared as Galileo's daughter Virginia in the New York City production of Bertolt Brecht's play Galileo, starring Charles Laughton in the title role and directed by Joseph Losey.
 Unlike her previous roles, Galileo was a straight dramatic role with no dancing.
 The play helped establish her reputation as a legitimate actress.
 She also studied acting with Sanford Meisner and Herbert Berghof at the Neighborhood Playhouse.

 In 1949, she appeared in the Broadway production of the Clifford Odets play The Big Knife, a fierce indictment of Hollywood.
 The play was directed by Lee Strasberg and starred John Garfield as a film star who is being blackmailed by a studio boss for killing a child during a car accident some years earlier.
 At the time of the accident, the studio covered it up, and then used it as leverage on the Garfield character.
 McCracken plays a call girl, Dixie Evans, who was involved in the incident and threatens to talk about it.
-Her acting in the non-dancing role was praised by critics, with Brooks Atkinson of The New York Times calling it an "inventive performance of real quality."
+Her acting in the nondancing role was praised by critics, with Brooks Atkinson of The New York Times calling it an "inventive performance of real quality."